 Learn About Your Post-High School Pathways

-The end of high school marks a pivotal point in your life, since there are many educational and professional paths you can take from here!
+The end of high school marks a pivotal point in your life and there are many educational and professional paths you can take from here!
 We know that deciding what comes after high school can feel intimidating, but with the right research, preparation, and support, you can make a choice that feels right for you and aligns with your goals.
-Here are some post high school pathways that students can take and some resources to support along the way.
+Here are some post-high school pathways that students can take and some resources to support along the way.

 *Note: Before making a big decision about your post-high school plans, we strongly recommend talking to a parent, guardian, or trusted adult.
 They can support you in making a decision that’s best for you.

 As you may already know, many students attend college after graduating from high school.
-There are so many great benefits of attending college, like expanding your mind, putting yourself out of your comfort zone, making lifelong friends, and even earning higher pay in the future.
+There are so many great benefits of attending college, like learning new things, taking yourself out of your comfort zone, making lifelong friends, and earning higher pay throughout your career.
 The two most common types of college are:

 - Two-year colleges and universities (commonly known as community colleges).
-Students attending community college typically receive their associate degree at the end of their two years.
-From there, they can transfer to a four-year school to receive their bachelor’s degree, or enter the workforce.
-Students typically apply to community colleges later in their senior year - usually sometime in the spring.
+Students attending community college typically receive an associate degree in around two years.
+From there, they can transfer to a four-year college to receive their bachelor’s degree, or enter the workforce.
+Students typically apply to community college later in their senior year– usually sometime in the spring.

 - Four-year colleges and universities.
-Students typically receive their bachelor’s degree at the end of their four years before entering the workforce.
-Students typically apply to four-year schools early in their senior year - usually in the fall.
-However, some schools may have rolling deadlines, meaning students can apply when they want as long as spots are still available.
-Schools with rolling deadlines may be best for students who are unsure if college is the best fit for them in the fall, but decide later to apply.
+Students typically receive a bachelor’s degree in around four years before entering the workforce.
+However, even though these are commonly called “four-year colleges,” students can finish their degrees in shorter or longer time spans.
+Students typically apply to four-year colleges early in their senior year, in the fall.
+However, some schools may have rolling admission, meaning students can apply year-round as long as spots are still available.

 Decided that attending college is right for you?
-We have tons of free resources and support along every step of the college application process - from researching schools and beginning your applications to registering for classes and completing financial aid forms.
-Attending and graduating from college is an incredible journey that we’re here to support you on!
-Questions about college?
-Text us!
-Send #College to 33-55-77 to speak with one of our advisors.
+We have tons of free resources and support along every step of the college application process– from researching schools and beginning your applications to registering for classes and completing financial aid forms.

 Earn and learn